fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 creating k groups.
 This is the assignment phase, which is followed by the update phase.

-In the update phase, new centroids for each of these k groups are calculated.
-The data points are reassigned to their nearest newly calculated centroids.
-The assignment phase and the update phase are carried on repeatedly until the assignment of data points no longer changes.

-For example, suppose you have 10 documents.
-You want to group them into three categories based on their attributes, such as the number of words they contain, the number of paragraphs, punctuation, and the tone of the document.
-In this case, we will assume that k is 3; that is, we want to create these three groups.
-Firstly, three centroids need to be chosen.
-In the initialization phase, each of these 10 documents is assigned to one of these three categories, thereby forming three groups.
-In the update phase, the centroids of the three newly formed groups are calculated.
-To decide the optimal number of clusters (that is, k), we execute k-means clustering for various values of k and note down their performances (sum of squared errors).
-We try to select a small value for k that has the lowest sum of squared errors.
-This method is called the `elbow method`.

 The scikit-learn library can be used to perform k-means in Python using the following code: